Connect with us

 Should Pack Documentation

 Most documentation is digital these days, but some less developed countries do require paper versions still.
-Plus it is very easy to lose your phone or run out of battery.
+Plus you can easily lose your phone, have no wifi/data, or run out of battery, so it’s always a good idea to have paper backups.

 • Passport